Hetag1216/AreaReloader-FAWE/README.md

 areareloader.command.info - Gives access to the /ar info command

 areareloader.command.reload - Gives access to the /ar reload command

+areareloader.command.cancel - Gives access to the /ar cancel command

 areareloader.command.admin - Gives access to all commands